magronp/bsrnn/docs/analysis.md

 ### Monitoring criterion

 We study here the impact of the monitoring criterion on the validation set.
 Indeed, it is not clear from the paper which quantity is used: the authors mention that "early stopping is applied when the *best validation* is not found in 10 consecutive epochs".
-Then we consider either minimizing the validation loss, or maximizing the validation uSDR.
+Then we consider either minimizing the validation loss, or maximizing the validation SDR.

 |          | vocals |  bass  |  drums |  other | average|
 |----------|--------|--------|--------|--------|--------|